LaurenSon88/Data-Exploration/README.md

 ### Apply Aggregate Count Function & Single Column Value Counts

-  We can also sort out data using the `GROUP BY` clause
+  We can also sort our data using the `GROUP BY` clause

 4. What is the frequency of values in the rating column in the film_list table?
 ```sql